Attorney Jane E. López (Jenni)

 Jane E. López (Jenni) has twenty-five years legal experience working exclusively in the area of educational civil rights.
 Prior to joining Sanghavi Law Office, LLC, Jenni served as a team leader and civil rights attorney with the U.S. Department of Education, Office for Civil Rights (OCR) where she managed a team charged with investigating and resolving complaints alleging violations of Federal civil rights laws regarding sexual harassment, disability, and racial and national origin discrimination.
 As team leader, Jenni led a team of attorneys and investigators working on some of the Boston OCR office’s most high profile sexual harassment investigations.

-Prior to joining OCR, Jenni was a senior attorney for Multicultural Education, Training & Advocacy, Inc. (META), a national not-for-profit law firm that specialized in the educational civil rights of English language learner (ELL) students, national origin students, and youth of color.
+Prior to joining OCR, Jenni was a senior attorney for Multicultural Education, Training & Advocacy, Inc. (META), a national not-for-profit law firm that specializes in the educational civil rights of English language learner (ELL) students, national origin students, and youth of color.
 Her work included policy analysis and development, training and community development, advocacy, litigation, and negotiations.
 Jenni has extensive background and experience engaging with educational stakeholders, including students, from diverse cultural, language, and economic backgrounds.

 Jenni has significant experience training school staff members and helping schools update policies and procedures to comply with Title IX, Section 504, Title II of the ADA, and Title VI (these laws prohibit discrimination based on sex, disability, race, color, and national origin).
 Jenni has extensive experience conducting school climate assessments, including focus groups.
 Jenni also has extensive experience with the Federal and state legal requirements regarding educating ELL students.